Talking to Deported Immigrants Through the Fence at the US/Mexico Border

 Children play with their siblings and cousins through this wall, poking glow sticks back and forth, giggling and gripping onto the steel bars.
 For many, this will remain the only way they can see their mothers, fathers, children, brothers, sisters, and grandparents for the foreseeable future.

 In 2006, after having lived in the US for 28 years, Alicia was deported when a handful of unpaid traffic tickets landed her in jail for five days, and then on a federal bus back to Mexico the day of her release.
-She’s been living by herself in Tijuana ever since, while her entire family – children, brothers, sisters – remains in the US, where she can never return unless her case is successfully appealed by a lawyer with the organisation.
+She’s been living by herself in Tijuana ever since, while her entire family—children, brothers, sisters—remains in the US, where she can never return unless her case is successfully appealed by a lawyer with the organization.

 The numbers are pretty daunting.
 There are over 11 million undocumented immigrants in the US, and around 1,000 people are deported every day.
 A common problem lies in the fact that Immigrations and Customs Enforcement (ICE) is in the business of deportation.
 It’s their job to kick people out of the country quickly.